Vetledrage/WeatherApp/README.md

 # Usage
 #### If the code is downloaded and Gradle is synced, running the App in Android Studio is how to run.
 Make sure that you are connected to Wifi.
 #### If you run the code and change internett after, running again could make the API calls fail.
-Therefore termenation the App then running it again on the new internett (Not rerun, but cancel then run),will fix this problem.
+Therefore terminating the App then running it again on the new internett (Not rerun, but cancel then run),will fix this problem.

 #### (Kjøre via terminal om det er nødvendig)
 # Contribution